flyteorg/flyte/flyteidl/protos/docs/core/core.rst

-   "CACHE_LOOKUP_FAILURE", "4", "Used to indicate that cache lookup failed because of an error" "CACHE_PUT_FAILURE", "5", "Used to indicate that cache lookup failed because of an error" "CACHE_SKIPPED", "6", "Used to indicate the cache lookup was skipped" "CACHE_EVICTED", "7", "Used to indicate that the cache was evicted"
+   "CACHE_LOOKUP_FAILURE", "4", "Used to indicate that cache lookup failed because of an error" "CACHE_PUT_FAILURE", "5", "Used to indicate that cache lookup failed because of an error" "CACHE_SKIPPED", "6", "Used to indicate the cache lookup was skipped"